 In other words, neither the toe nor the heel of the club should be lifted in the air.
 The pictures below represent how you should rest the club against the yard stick while measuring.

-Measure to the end of the grip, and this is your “effective loft.”
+Measure to the end of the grip, and this is your “effective length.”

 See pictures below: